 Baby diapers help to keep the baby clean and fresh.
 But some diapers may irritate the skin and lead to rashes or infections.
 You should change the diaper as soon as you notice that Your Child has ‘used’ it.
 Be sure to purchase fragrance-free diapers and the size shouldn’t be too tight and cause chafing.

 If Your Child has very sensitive skin try to switch to cloth diapers so you instantly realize when they get wet and you can change them right after.

 Make sure that every new outfit is washed before Your Child wears it.
 When you wash the cloth later try to dry them in direct sunlight or iron the cloth, as this can prevent bites from tiny bugs or dust mites.

 Use skin-care products made specifically for babies, such as fragrance-free and tear-free shampoos, bath gels, and lotions.
 While using any of them, observe carefully to be sure Your Child isn’t reacting to them.

-It’s necessary to keep #baby ’s skin moisturized, so if the skin is dry gently apply lotion.
+It’s necessary to keep Your Baby ’s skin moisturized, so if the skin is dry gently apply lotion.
 You may not need baby powders if you let the skin dry properly.

 - Chemical detergents, talcum powders, and some other baby products may cause skin irritation, rashes, or dryness